Queen-City-Riichi/qcriichi.com/ruleset.md

 ## Minor Modifications
 These are very specific changes that rarely affect gameplay.

-- Renhou is a baiman yaku.
+- Renhou is a 7-han yaku.